-The undersigned concludes from the competent and credible evidence and the facts found therefrom that the claimant was discharged from employment.
-The undersigned further concludes that
+The undersigned concludes from the competent and credible evidence and the facts found that the claimant was

-Based on the foregoing, the decision of the Appeals Referee must be (affirmed/ reversed/ modified).
-Further, the claimant must be held (not disqualified) (disqualified) from receiving unemployment insurance benefits.
+Based on the foregoing, the decision of the Appeals Referee must be (affirmed/reversed/modified).
+Further, the claimant must be held (eligible) (not eligible) to receive unemployment insurance benefits.